tharsh95/python-whisper/README.md

 uvicorn app.main:app --reload
 ```

-# Make sure to run Ollama mistral model before anything in your local
+## Make sure to run Ollama mistral model before anything in your local
+### Install ffmpeg in your os